-The Ph.D. program has an interdisciplinary approach that involves several scientific fields (ecology, hydrology, fruit science, agricultural chemistry, biology,...) to give to Ph.D. students a flexible expertise in solving complex questions and issues.
+The Ph.D. programme has an interdisciplinary approach that involves several scientific fields (ecology, hydrology, fruit science, agricultural chemistry, biology,...) to give to Ph.D. students a flexible expertise in solving complex questions and issues.

-The Ph.D. program lasts three years and its official language is English.
+The Ph.D. programme lasts three years and its official language is English.
 An international work placement is mandatory for a maximum period of one year.
+More information are available on the right side of this homepage.

-Within the Ph.D. program and the related research work, students will:
+Within the Ph.D. programme and the related research work, students will:

 The research activity of Ph.D. students will be full-time.
 The official language of the Ph.D. study program is English.
 The thesis will be written in English with extended abstracts in Italian and German.
 Students will benefit from the unique multi-lingual environment at the Free University of Bozen.